Table of Contents

 - Make a small side partition and add a little volume to the crown by backcombing the hair with a rattail comb.

-- Sweep all your hair onto the shoulder opposite to the partition and fix the style with a flexible-hold hairspray.
+- Sweep all your hair onto the shoulder opposite the partition and fix the style with a flexible-hold hairspray.

 Wrapping the hair under and around the barrel of a 1.5-inch curling iron will give you curls away from your face and cooling it in a velcro roller will retain the shape longer.
 For a unified ’50s-style wave, brush the curls lightly with a paddle brush (1).